KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal - Started April 27th.md

 I was still very confused about what type of extrusions, 30mm, 40mm, 80mm, I had absolutely no clue and no idea what style to make them.

-Something I did decide on though was a **moving gantry style CNC mill**.
+Something I did decide on though was a **fixed gantry style CNC mill**.
 I made this decision for quite a few reasons:
 - The Y axis can be controlled by one stepper motor and uses less material because a fixed style needs to have decently long, very rigid steppers on both sides of the machine with longer ball screws and more expensive parts used to make it work.
 - It's a very rigid and efficient design that will maintain strength but also be decently cheap still